-To date, The Posse Foundation has recruited over 4,800 Posse Scholars who have won $575 million in scholarship dollars.
+To date, The Posse Foundation has recruited 7,728 Posse Scholars who have won $1 billion in scholarship dollars.

-The Posse Foundation is a national initiative with city sites in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York City, and Washington, D.C.
+The Posse Foundation is a national initiative with chapters in Atlanta, the Bay Area, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York City and Washington, D.C.

 FREQUENTLY ASKED QUESTIONS

 How Did Posse Get Its Name?

 How Can My College/University or Company Become a Partner?

 Who Pays for The Posse Foundation’s Operating Costs?